Lobesitdoll/mdncomp/README.md

 Wiki
 ----

+(**NOTE: TODO** Not yet updated for version 2.x.x, but see included config file sample).

 See the [wiki pages](https://gitlab.com/epistemex/mdncomp/wikis/home) for more details on each options, how to create a config file and for usage examples.

 The wiki is also included as markdown files in the included [wiki folder](./wiki/Home.md).